The Truth About the Morning After Pill: Here’s What You Need to Know

 • Breast tenderness

 You also may experience a delay in your next period after using emergency contraception.
-Spotting beforehand is common, and your period itself may be up to one week late.
-If you don’t get your period within three to four weeks, you should take a pregnancy test.
+Spotting beforehand is common, and your period may be up to one week late.
+You should take a pregnancy test if you don’t get your period within three to four weeks.

 Common Misconceptions

-As we mentioned earlier, a lot of false information has been spread about emergency contraception.
-It’s important for women to know the truth behind these myths so they’re not afraid to seek out the morning after pill when they need it and end up dealing with an unwanted pregnancy.
+As mentioned previously, much false information about emergency contraception has been spread.
+Women need to know the truth behind these myths so they’re not afraid to seek out the morning after pill when needed and end up dealing with an unwanted pregnancy.

 MYTH: The morning after pill is the same as an abortion pill.

 The morning after pill is NOT the same as a medical abortion.
-It is not physically possible for emergency contraception to terminate a pregnancy, only to prevent it.
+Emergency contraception is not physically possible to terminate a pregnancy, only to prevent it.
 The hormone used in the morning after pill is the same one used in many forms of regular birth control.
 When you take an emergency contraceptive, you’re essentially just taking a higher dose of birth control.

 MYTH: You need a prescription for the morning after pill.

-Most morning after pills are available over the counter, no prescription necessary.
-There are certain emergency contraceptives that require a prescription, but a majority are readily accessible at your local drug store or contraception clinic (many of which offer them for free).
+Most morning after pills are available over the counter, with no prescription necessary.
+Certain emergency contraceptives require a prescription, but a majority are readily accessible at your local drug store or contraception clinic (many of which offer them for free).

-There is also no longer an age requirement and you do not have to show ID to get the morning after pill.
+Note: There is no longer an age requirement; you do not have to show ID to get the morning after pill.

 If you find yourself in a situation where you might be facing an unplanned pregnancy, don’t be afraid to ask for help.
-At South Avenue Women’s Services, we’re committed to providing confidential and compassionate care for all women.
-We offer the morning after pill, along with abortion services, birth control access, and other women’s wellness services.
+South Avenue Women’s Services is committed to providing confidential and compassionate care for all women.
+We offer the morning after pillabortion services, birth control access, and other women’s wellness services.